My body shuts down the moment Jim dies.

 What brings you comfort?
 Even if it’s hard to do in this moment, try to think of one or two things.
 It may not be food.
 Maybe it’s a warm bath or a favorite soft blanket wrapped around you.
 Maybe it’s his or her favorite tee-shirt that you like to wear.
 I slept in one of Jim’s tee-shirts every night for a very long time.

 What’s your “cinnamon toast?”

-This is an excerpt from the upcoming book, You Are Not Alone by Debbie Augenthaler
+This is an excerpt from the award winning book, You Are Not Alone: A Heartfelt Guide to Grief, Healing, and Hope by Debbie Augenthaler.

 Debbie Augenthaler, LMHC, NCC, is an author and psychotherapist in private practice in New York City, where she specializes in trauma, grief and loss.
 Her award-winning book, You Are Not Alone: A Heartfelt Guide for Grief, Healing, and Hope combines her personal story of devastating loss with practical insights and simple suggestions for healing.
 Join her Facebook community, Grief to Gratitude, and follow her on Instagram.